Lackluster US loses to Japan 2-0 in World Cup warmup

 “Obviously really disappointing,” goalkeeper Matt Turner said.
 “I just kind of wish that we had a little more fight about us from the start.
 I think we hurt ourselves in a lot of ways.”

-The U.S. has one win, five losses and four draws in 10 road games since a victory at Northern Ireland in March 2021, and just one goal in its last five away games.
+The U.S. has one win, five losses and four draws in its last 10 road games and just one goal in its last five away matches.
+U.S. coach Gregg Berhalter said subpar performances were “almost across the board.”

 “We need to play with personality.
 We need to play relaxed.
-We need to play with intensity,” U.S. coach Gregg Berhalter said.
+We need to play with intensity,” Berhalter said.
 “When we do these things, we’re a really good team, but when we don’t, we’re an average team.”

 Berhalter plans to announce his 26-man World Cup roster on Nov.
-9. He said it was hard for him to tell whether players felt pressure from the evaluation period.

-“It’s not fair to say that everyone’s on the block here.
-There’s guys that have a lot of water under the bridge with this team and have played a lot of good games.”
-Berhalter said.
-“We performed below expectations.
-We weren’t up to our normal standards.
-And that’s almost across the board.”
+9 and has said 15-20% of the spots were undecided.

+“There are certainly positions and players who are probably a little tense,” defender Walker Zimmerman said.
+“They know that they have one or two games, one or two opportunities to show that they can make a difference in Qatar.”

 American star Christian Pulisic did not dress because of an unspecified injury that Berhalter called “a knock.”
 The 14th-ranked Americans already were without Tim Weah, Yunus Musah, Chris Richards, Antonee Robinson and Zack Steffen due to injuries, and Miles Robinson will miss the World Cup because of a torn Achilles.

-Kamada scored after McKennie received a pass from Tyler Adams and underhit a backpass.
-Hiroki Sakai ran onto the ball and passed to Ito.
-He played the ball to an open Kamada, who beat Turner to the far post from about 12 yards for his sixth international goal.
+Kamada scored after McKennie received the ball from Tyler Adams and underhit a backpass.
+Hidemasa Morita played the ball to an open Kamada, who beat Turner to the far post from about 12 yards for his sixth international goal.

+“It was pretty sloppy from all of us — myself, yeah, Weston in moments,” Adams said.

 Mitoma scored his fifth international goal, turning around second-half sub Reggie Cannon and bending the ball around Zimmerman to beat Turner to the far post with a right-foot shot from just inside the penalty area.